Abortion in Denmark: History

-The Danish Code of 1683 called for the execution of any unmarried woman who terminated her pregnancy, and at least 17 women were executed on these grounds in the preceding period 1624–1663.
+The Danish Code of 1683 called for the execution of any unmarried who terminated her pregnancy, and at least 17 women were executed on these grounds in the preceding period 1624–1663.

 The Midwife Regulation of 1714 (Jordemoderforordningen) extended the death penalty to midwives who induced abortions, though it is unclear how often the penalty was effectuated.
 A 1760 case involving the use of illegal abortion drugs was settled administratively with a fine; a 1772 court case over a woman who died following the illegal administering of drugs likewise led only to a fine; and towards the end of the century, death sentences were routinely commuted.

 With the new penal code of 1866, the maximum penalty was reduced to eight years of penal labor.
 In 1930 it was further reduced to two years in prison, and an exemption was added for pregnancies threatening the life of the mother.

 The issue of liberal reforms in abortion laws was raised in public and political debate during the 1920s and 1930s, in parallel with the debate around sexual education and birth control.

 Abortion was first allowed in 1939 by application; if the doctors deemed the pregnancy fell into one of three categories (harmful or fatal to the mother, high risk for birth defects, or a pregnancy borne out of rape), a woman could legally have her pregnancy terminated.
 A little more than half of the applications received in 1954 and 1955 were accepted; the low acceptance rates were linked to a surge of illegal abortions performed outside the confines of hospitals.
 An addendum to the 1939 law was passed on 24 March 1970, allowing elective abortions only for women under the age of 18 who were deemed "ill-equipped for motherhood", and women over the age of 38.